GearJP2/NTCIR-test/metadata_and_chunking_workplan.md

 Associate sparse thermal images with events using a documented tolerance.
 A starting value could be the event interval plus or minus 5-10 seconds, but it must be validated against the dataset capture process.
+If coverage is very low, report thermal coverage and exclude it from the main system comparison.

 ### 5.4 Transcript